 Much like your vehicle, your air conditioner also needs some TLC.
 Maintaining your cooling unit will prevent it from giving up on you on the hottest day of summer.
-In fact, regular maintenance and annual pre-season checkups will boost your unit’s efficiency and reduce the unwanted costs of AC repair in Grand Rapids.
+In fact, regular maintenance and annual pre-season checkups will boost your unit’s efficiency and reduce the unwanted costs of AC repair Grand Rapids.

 Remember that contractors can get busy during summer, so it is in your best interest that you plan a checkup during spring.